jmcelroy5/Biking-Across-the-US/_posts/2014-07-28-playing-in-god's-backyard.md

 ![alt text](http://i.imgur.com/8jBVJfIl.jpg "Avalanche Lake")

 The next day Becca rented a car so we could get see more of the park and not have to rely on the shuttle.
-We drove over Going-to-the-Sun road all the way to Many Glacier, stopping for several short hikes.
-We finally headed back late in the evening.
-By that point we nearly had the road all to ourselves.
+We drove over Going-to-the-Sun road all the way to Many Glacier, stopping for several short hikes and scenic outlooks.
+We finally headed back late in the evening, and by that point we nearly had the road all to ourselves.
 It was amazing to experience Going-to-the-Sun again at twilight.

-To take advantage of having the car, we drove to the next down for dinner to get out of the park's high price zone.
+To take advantage of having the car, we drove to the next down for dinner to get out of the park's price inflation zone.
 We ate at an A&W then hit up a grocery store so Becca could stock up for her long 30ish hour train ride to Chicago the next day.
 The next morning I took Becca to the train station.

 ![alt text](http://i.imgur.com/13ZL9m4l.jpg "Becca's Amtrak tour")